 Many Canadians wish to leave an inheritance or gift behind as a final act of financial support for loved ones.
 Acquiring life insurance helps make this possible.
 In your senior years, the reassurance and satisfaction life insurance provides is an intangible benefit beyond just the death benefit alone.

-What Are The Policy Options for Life Insurance For Seniors Over 70?
+What Are the Policy Options for Seniors Over 70?

 Once you decide to explore life insurance after 70, the next step is determining what types of policies are available at your age.
 The good news is Canadians over 70 still have multiple options for coverage.
 However, health risks and limitations on policy lengths do impact what is accessible.
 Let’s explore the key policy types seniors can consider: